-We implemented a GPU-based parallel code to perform Monte Carlo simulations of the two-dimensional q-state Potts model.
-The algorithm is based on a checkerboard update scheme and assigns independent random number generators to each thread.
-The implementation allows to simulate systems up to $\sim 10^9$ spins with an average time per spin flip of 0.147 ns on the fastest GPU card tested, representing a speedup up to $155\times$, compared with an optimized serial code running on a high-end CPU.
+We implemented a GPU based parallel code to perform Monte Carlo simulations of the two dimensional q-state Potts model.
+The algorithm is based on a checkerboard update scheme and assigns independent random numbers generators to each thread (one thread per spin).
+The implementation allows to simulate systems up to $\sim 10^9$ spins with an average time per spin flip of 0.147ns on the fastest GPU card tested, representing a speedup up to 155x, compared with an optimized serial code running on a standard CPU.